Skip to main content

 3. Software updates - Settings catalog > System Updates > Software Update

-I’m going to avoid numbers 1 and 2, and although this goes against my love of all things latest and greatest, and leans on the user to install updates, does give us the functionality of phased updates we require, and without reliance on specific versions of the operating system.
+I’m going to avoid numbers 1 and 2, and although this goes against my love of all things latest and greatest, and leans on the user to install updates, it does give us the functionality of phased updates we require, and without reliance on specific versions of the operating system.

 Deployment Approach